gzanussi/springboot-rabbitmq/README.md

  **Query balance**

 ##### Run instructions

+Create a database and user to access the database with.

+	create database bank;
+	create user 'banker'@'localhost' identified by 'banker'; -- Creates the user grant all on bank.* to 'banker'@'localhost';

+   Sample call to add a new account

+    curl 'localhost:8080/accounts/add?number=121312131&name=omari&type=Credit'

  In order to run the

  1. tests run

-	■ mvn clean test
+	■ mvn test

  2. the application

-	■ to do
+	■ mvn spring-boot:run